ElektraInitiative/libelektra/doc/contrib/documentation.md

 > Takeaway:
 > Links are very helpful to readers.
-> Make sure they follow a red line.
+> Make sure documentation can be read one after the other with these links (German: "roter Faden").

 ## Templates